• Skip to primary navigation

 They have a bright and fruity flavor with a crisp texture and medium heat.

-This pepper variety is widely used in Mexican cuisine for making salsa and sauces, but it also serves as the backbone of many New Mexican dishes.
+This pepper variety is widely used in Mexican cuisine for making salsa and sauces, but it also is the backbone of many New Mexican dishes.

 Roasting or charring the Serrano peppers helps bring out its smoky sweetness, giving dishes a unique depth of flavor.